 Okay, so now that those details are out of the way, what sort of meals can you prep ahead of time?
 Here are some ideas for each meal.

 - Breakfast quesadillas: Quesadillas aren't what most people think of as "healthy," but they could be.
-Mix spinach and white beans with cheese for extra fibre, a boost of protein, and less fat than more traditional options.
+Mix spinach and white beans with cheese for extra fiber, a boost of protein, and less fat than more traditional options.

 - Granola bars: Try making your own.
 Start with a combination of nuts, fruit, and oatmeal to fit your tastes and needs.
 Then bake them into bars and use your freezer to prolong their already impressive shelf life.